ilmari-h/opportunity-markets/README.md

 # Conviction Markets

-Conviction Markets allow users to influence decision making by staking their capital on a their preferred option.
+Conviction Markets allow users to influence decision making by staking.
+Decision makers benefit from conviction markets by getting access to high-quality signals, helping them make the best choice.

-Which option the user voted for and with how much stake is stored encrypted on chain and only revealed when the market creator has revealed their choice.
-Those who put their stake in the chosen option can claim yield.
-All participants can claim their initial stake back.
+**How it works:**

+1. A decision maker creates a market and deposits a reward
+2. Participants propose options to vote on
+3. The decision maker opens voting
+4. Participants stake on their preferred option
+5. The decision maker selects a winning option and closes the market
+6. All participants withdraw their stake; those who backed the winner split the reward

+**Privacy:** While voting is open, individual votes and stake amounts are hidden from everyone except the decision maker.
+This prevents herd behavior—participants vote based on their own judgment rather than following the crowd.

 Devnet address: `berV8jT2dwpZe4HP4PKej7z8kTXo4ziU3rt6zKSvJ8z`